 From Bahrain to Saudi Arabia, the Middle East is a hot place to teach English abroad (literally!)
-From gender differences to covering up, we’re here to put you straight on any Middle East rumours that may be doing the rounds…
+From gender differences to covering up, we’re here to put you straight on any misconceptions you may have about The Middle East…

 1. It’s dangerous to work in the Middle East